 “I think we are done here, Brandibarry if you wouldn’t mind gagging our guest, it would be

 “It would truly be my pleasure.”
 He said with a cold smile.

 “And Gaige, first off just so you know, I would never dream of selling you out.
 And second, time for you to go see the doctor.”

 They had traveled through the day and finally set up camp a short ways outside of the Diomos territory.

-There was a small fire going and they were roasting some small animal that Hammerlock had bagged on the way.
-A few small devices where set up that would keep most of the smaller predators away while they ate and slept, and they were settling in when Hammerlock made a declaration.
+There was a small fire going and they were roasting some small animal that Sir Hammerlock had bagged on the way.
+A few small devices were set up that would keep most of the smaller predators away while they ate and slept and they were settling in when Hammerlock made a declaration.